 When it comes to small–living room ideas, designer Tom Stringer says that prior planning is key when space is so limited.
 "The first step is to ensure that the layout will be functional for your needs," he says.
 "Then confirm the sizes of the pieces."

-Decide What the Room Will Be Most Used For
+Decide What the Room Will Be Used For

 If you're stumped on how to plan your layout, answer celebrated interior designer Max Humphrey's simple question: What will the room be used for most?
-"While you might plan on having friends over all the time for TV night, chances are it'll be you and your family using it the most, so keep that in mind when designing it," Humphrey says.
-So even if you love occasional seating, a big comfy sofa will probably be the most practical.
-"You can always bring in a chair or two from the dining room when you have extra people over," he suggests.
+"While you might plan on having friends over all the time for movie nights, chances are it'll be you and your family using it the most, so keep that in mind when designing it," Humphrey says.

 Consider Your Furniture

-Since you don't have the luxury of space, you can't just throw a bunch of pretty things together and hope it'll work.
-Australian interior designer and The Tailored Interior author Greg Natale believes it's important to first consider all the pieces of furniture you'll need in order to create a "welcoming, livable space."
-Ask yourself questions like Would stools or ottomans work better in the space than armchairs?
+Since you don't have the luxury of a lot of space, you can't just throw a bunch of pretty things together and hope it'll work.
+Australian interior designer and The Tailored Interior author Greg Natale believes that it's important to first consider all the pieces of furniture you'll need in order to create a "welcoming, livable space."
+Ask yourself questions like, Would stools or ottomans work better in the space than armchairs?
 Would a side table be a more size-friendly option than a coffee table?

 Go Big with Your Sofa

 So you have a tiny living room, but does that mean you have to compromise on the big furniture you love?
 Humphrey doesn't think so.
-"I always recommend buying the absolute biggest sofa that will fit in the space, because if you're anything like me, chances are that's where you'll spend most of your time lounging around.
-Plus, it's no fun trying to stretch out on a loveseat," he says.
+"I always recommend buying the absolute biggest sofa that will fit in the space, because if you're anything like me, chances are that's where you'll spend most of your time lounging around."

 Neutral Is Failsafe

-When it comes to small-space living room ideas, you really can't go wrong if you stick to neutral, natural hues.
+When it comes to small-space living room ideas, you really can't go wrong if you stick to neutral and natural hues.
 You can carry this over to your furniture, too.
 "Use furniture that appears light or disappears, such as a glass or acrylic piece," Designer Trip Haenisch says.

 Mirror It Up

-Haenisch always prefers a minimal approach.
-"Restraint is everything in chic design," he says.
 The key to minimalism is to find your style, stick to it, and then edit.
 Designer Christine Gachot says, "My home is edited with a capital E. I live in a constant state of chaos with my schedule, so I need to be organized and to live minimally (shoe collection aside).
 This is about small spaces.
-Be thoughtful and precise.
-Each person should recognize her individual lifestyle needs and commit to a simple vision that suits it."
+Be thoughtful and precise."

 Whiten Your Walls